Cram\'{e}r type large deviations for trimmed L-statistics

-{\bf Abstract.} { In this article we establish a~result on Cramer type large deviations for trimmed $L$-statistics.
-Our work is related with a~previous paper by Callaert et~al.~(1982) -- the first and, so far as we know, the~sole existing paper, in which some results on probabilities of large deviations for the trimmed $L$-statistics were obtained, but under rather strict and unnatural conditions.
-We propose another approach to solving this problem, different from the method used in Callaert et al.~(1982), we approximate the trimmed $L$-statistic by a~non-trimmed $L$-statistic (with smooth weight function) based on Winsorized random variables.
-We obtain our~result under mild and natural conditions, it can be viewed as a~strengthening of the result from Callaert et al.~(1982). }
+\begin{quote} {\bf Abstract.} { In this paper, we propose a~new approach to the investigation of asymptotic properties of trimmed L-statistics and we apply it to the Cram\'{e}r type large deviation problem.
+Our results can be compared with ones in Callaert et~al.~(1982) -- the first and, as far as we know,~the single article, where some results on probabilities of large deviations for the trimmed $L$-statistics were obtained, but under some strict and unnatural conditions.
+Our approach is to approximate the trimmed $L$-statistic by a~non-trimmed $L$-statistic (with smooth weight function) based on Winsorized random variables.
+Using this method, we establish the Cram\'{e}r type large deviation results for the trimmed $L$-statistics under quite mild and natural conditions.}